-If you are wondering how to grow carrots, you should know they grow best in cool temperatures like those that occur in early spring and late fall.
-The night temperature should be dropping to about 55 degrees and the daytime temperatures should be averaging 75 degrees for optimum growth.
-They will grow in small gardens and even flower beds, and can accept a little bit of shade as well.
+If you are wondering how to grow carrots (Daucus carota), you should know they grow best in cool temperatures like those that occur in early spring and late fall.
+The night temperature should be dropping to about 55 degrees F. (13 C.) and the daytime temperatures should be averaging 75 degrees F. (24 C.) for optimum growth.
+Carrots grow in small gardens and even flower beds, and can accept a little bit of shade as well.

-You should start out with soil that will help your carrots grow.
-When you grow carrots, soil should be a sandy loam.
-Make sure it is well drained.
-Heavy soils cause the carrots to mature slower and the roots will end up unattractive and rough.
-Remember that when you grow carrots, soil should never be rocky because it leads to poor quality roots.
+Start out with soil that will help your carrots grow healthy.
+When you grow carrots, soil should be a sandy, well-drained loam.
+Heavy soils cause the carrots to mature slowly and the roots will end up unattractive and rough.
+Remember that when you grow carrots, rocky soil leads to poor quality roots.

-When growing carrots in the garden, you will wait for your carrot plants to start to show.
-When the plants are four inches high, you can thin the plants to two inches apart.
+When growing carrots in the garden, you’ll wait for your carrot plants to appear.
+When the plants are 4 inches (10 cm.) high, thin the plants to 2 inches (5 cm.) apart.
 You may find that some of the carrots are actually large enough to eat.
-You can thin the carrots continuously to four inches apart.

-When growing carrots in the garden, make sure to plant, per person, five to ten feet of row to have enough carrots for table use.
-You will get about one pound of carrots in a one foot row.
+When growing carrots in the garden, make sure to plant, per person, 5 to 10 feet (1.5-3 m.) of row to have enough carrots for table use.
+You will get about 1 pound 0.5 kg.) of carrots in a 1 foot (31 cm.) row.

-You want to keep your carrots free of weeds when growing carrots in the garden.
-This is never more so than when they are small.
-The weeds will take nutrients away from the carrots.
-This will cause poor carrot development.
+You want to keep your carrots free of weeds.
+This is especially important when they are small.
+The weeds will take nutrients away from the carrots and will cause poor carrot development.

 How Do You Harvest Carrots?

-Harvesting of the carrots can begin when they are finger size.
+Harvesting of the carrots can begin when they are finger sized.
 However, you can allow them to stay in the soil until winter if you mulch the garden well.